 The Capstone Workshop (PA 8081) is a 3-credit class that culminates a graduate student’s experience at the Humphrey School.
 It is required for students seeking degrees in MPA, MDP, and MURP and is one option for MPP, MHR, and MS–STEP students to complete the professional paper requirement.

-During the Capstone Workshop, students form student-consultant teams of three to five to complete a substantive project in support of external clients from the public or nonprofit sector.
-These workshops are taught by and the projects are supervised by Humphrey School faculty.
+Students form student-consultant teams of three to five during the Capstone Workshop to complete a substantive project in support of external clients from the public or nonprofit sector.
+These workshops are taught by, and the Humphrey School faculty supervise the projects.

 Capstone Workshop FAQs